 What if I have questions?

-You can ask [insert the PI’s contact information] anything about the study, please call the Director in the Office Research Integrity at 336-256-1482 or 855-251-2351.
+You can ask [insert the PI’s contact information AND Faculty Advisor’s name and contact information (if applicable)] anything about the study, You may also call the Director in the Office Research Integrity at 336-256-1482 or 855-251-2351.

 Assent